AlexCSDev/PatreonDownloader/docs/BUILDING.md

 The application will be published as self-contained application and will not need .NET Core Runtime to function.
 To run the application use **PatreonDownloader.App(.exe)** executable.

 ## Putting additional files into PatreonDownloader folder
-PatreonDownloader comes with additional plugins which needs to be placed into appropriate folders in order to work correctly.
+PatreonDownloader uses additional plugins from Universal Download Platform which needs to be placed into appropriate folders in order to work correctly.

 Google drive:
-After building plugin binaries go to the output folder and copy **Google.Apis.Auth.dll, Google.Apis.Auth.PlatformServices.dll, Google.Apis.Core.dll, Google.Apis.dll, Google.Apis.Drive.v3.dll and PatreonDownloader.GoogleDriveDownloader.dll** files into the **plugins** folder inside of PatreonDownloader folder.
+After building plugin binaries go to the output folder and copy **Google.Apis.Auth.dll, Google.Apis.Auth.PlatformServices.dll, Google.Apis.Core.dll, Google.Apis.dll, Google.Apis.Drive.v3.dll and UniversalDownloaderPlatform.GoogleDriveDownloader.dll** files into the **plugins** folder inside of PatreonDownloader folder.

+Mega.nz:
+After building plugin binaries go to the output folder and copy **MegaApiClient.dll and UniversalDownloaderPlatform.MegaDownloader.dll** files into the **plugins** folder inside of PatreonDownloader folder.